Protecting Creativity: A guide to Intellectual Property and why it is critical to brand identity.

 Only one thing is impossible for God: To find any sense in any copyright law on the planet.

-Mark Twain clearly had much to say about intellectual property and whilst he rightly suggests it is complex, the basic principles are not.
+Mark Twain rightly suggests that copyright law is complex, but the basic principles are not.

-So what is Intellectual Property?
-Very simply, it is a legal framework designed to protect the rights of the originator of a work and by implication the owner of the copyright or trademark.
-It recognises ownership and offers opportunities to seek change, compensation or damages from those who seek to exploit the work.
+Intellectual Property is a legal framework, designed to protect the rights of the originator of a work and by implication the owner of the copyright or trademark.
+It recognises ownership and offers opportunities to seek change, compensation or damages from those who wish to exploit the work.
 IP can be regarded as private property, like a building or a car – it can be bought, licensed, sold and protected by law.

 Defining individuality